Working Effectively With Clients from Different Age Groups

 This course was prepared by the Addiction Technology Transfer Center (ATTC) Center of Excellence on Behavioral Health for Pregnant & Postpartum Women and Their Families with funding from the Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (SAMHSA).
 All material appearing in this course is in the public domain and may be used without permission from SAMHSA or the authors.
 Citation of the source is appreciated.

-Introduction to Women and Substance Use Disorders is a 12-hour, self-paced course helps counselors and other practitioners working with women to better understand women’s substance use, treatment and recovery experiences and effective interventions for women.
+Introduction to Women and Substance Use Disorders is a 12-hour, self-paced course that helps counselors and other practitioners working with women to better understand women’s substance use, treatment and recovery experiences and effective interventions for women.

-Developed by Advocates for Human Potential, Inc. (AHP), for the Substance Abuse and Mental Health Services Administration (SAMHSA) under contract number 283-07-3802 and updated in 2021 in partnership with the Opioid Response Network (ORN)
+Originally developed by Advocates for Human Potential, Inc. (AHP), for the Substance Abuse and Mental Health Services Administration (SAMHSA) under contract number 283-07-3802 and updated in 2021 in partnership with the Opioid Response Network (ORN)